ludiosarchive/Minerva/docs/Rationales.rst

 How does the SACK feature work?
 =====
 Minerva SACK allows us to keep strings in our receive window that we cannot deliver yet.
-In our SackFrame, we send sackNums to the peer so that they know which strings were queued in the window.
+In our SackFrame, we send sackList to the peer so that they know which strings were queued in the window.
 For wire protocol simplicity, if the window is overflowing, the transport is torn down (the Stream is kept alive).